FabianOnSecurity/bypass-math-captcha/README.md

 ```
 pip install selenium
 ```
+Modify the Python-Script for automating the Spam-Attack.
+You can use the example above and fill the Select with a Selector-Program like "CSS-Selector" for Firefox.
+If File-Upload is necessary, you can mostly return the path to file directly (depends on the website).
 ## Legal Notice:
 Do not use this script for illegal activities.
 You are responsible for your own actions.